ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 ### Chemical Incoherence

-Incoherent scattering can arise from a system when two or more atoms with different scattering lengths which share similar trajectories and distributions across the system.
+Incoherent scattering can arise from a system when two or more atom types with different scattering lengths which share similar trajectories and distributions across the system.
 Incoherent scattering from this source of randomness is known as *chemical incoherence* and is dependent on the system.
-Chemical incoherence is included in MDANSE but will turn up in the coherent signal, (dynamic coherent structure factor) rather than the incohoerent (dynamic incoherent structure factor).
+Chemical incoherence is included in MDANSE but will turn up in the coherent signal, (dynamic coherent structure factor) rather than the incoherent (dynamic incoherent structure factor).

 ## Scenario of this tutorial